 Your website is your most important digital asset.
-For many potential students it is their first interaction with your school.
+For many of your potential students, it’s their first interaction with your school.
 It not only “sells” your school, for many institutions, it’s also the platform prospects use to apply for enrollment.
 The website is also an important resource for your current students, alumni, professors, community leaders and all others who go to your website for news, events and information related to your institution.

 Here are 7 tips for making your higher education website shine:

-2. Use supporting images that reflect your values and culture
+2. Use supporting images to reflect your values and culture

-What makes your college or university great?
-Different from the competition?
+What makes your college or university great, or different from the competition?
 Make sure these differentiating factors are called out and easy to find.
 They matter.
 Consider creating specific pages centered on awards and accreditations you’ve earned, or other aspects of your organization that you’re proud of.
 Incorporating these into the website design will boost their visibility.

-4. Clearly show prospective students when and how to apply
+4. Show prospective students when and how to apply

 When it comes to web design for education sites, you don’t want to bury the important information.
 If you’ve hidden your admissions page away in an isolated corner of your website, your target audience (prospective students) can’t easily apply.
-The forms should be easy to find and use.
-Additionally, are admissions dates called out and easy to find?
+The forms should be easy to find and easy to use.
+Additionally, are your admissions dates called out clearly?
 Don’t bury important information in long blocks of text.

 A user experience audit does not need to be a major undertaking.
-Five people can point out 80% of your websites usability problems.
-By conducting two audits a year, you will be able to identify more issues before they become major problems, and have the time to do something about them.
+Five people can point out 80 percent of your website’s usability problems.
+By conducting two audits a year, you’ll be able to identify issues before they hurt your enrollment.
+Conducting UX audits are a key ingredient to solid web design.

 There are few things more disheartening than landing on a page that is nothing but a giant wall of text.
-Fewer than 20% of people read content on a page word for word.
-When important information, an application deadline, or another call to action is buried in long blocks of text, it gets lost.
+Most users only scan your page – they don’t read it word-for-word.
+When important information, an application deadline, or another call to action is buried in long blocks of text, it can get overlooked.
 Keep important information high-level and easy to find.